kuttysoftmy/chipper/docs/get-started.md

 ### 4.2 Advanced Embedding

-Now we’re ready to experiment!
+Now we're ready to experiment!
 You can explore different splitting configurations to customize how text documents are divided.
 For example, you can use the `--split-by` argument to specify the method of splitting—options include "word," "sentence," "passage," "page," or "line."
 Adjust the `--split-length` to define the number of units per split, `--split-overlap` to set the number of units overlapping between splits, or `--split-threshold` to fine-tune the process further.

 For more details about the available options and how they work, check out the [Haystack DocumentSplitter documentation](https://docs.haystack.deepset.ai/docs/documentsplitter).